pqSatoupq/patient_AI-SIIT_KAIT/README.md

 print('✓ Models downloaded successfully!')
 "
 ```

+For the **Llama 3.2-3B** is the open source LLM for META, but you need to access permission from them to download it.

 **3. Model Placement**

 Due to file size limits, model weights are not included.
 Please place your models in the following directory structure: